LeadDyno/leaddyno-docs-site/affiliate-management.md

 The affiliate who referred this affiliate.
 Used when setting up a [Multi-tier Affiliate Program](http://en.wikipedia.org/wiki/Affiliate_marketing#Multi-tier_programs)

+##### Referrer domain

+This field allows you to assign all traffic coming from a given domain to the affiliate.
+For example, if your affiliate has a blog a http://myfitnessblog.com, you could set this value to `myfitnessblog.com` and all visitors that came from that site would be assigned to the given affiliate, even if they didn't click on an affiliate link.

+Note that this feature uses the ["Referer Header"](https://en.wikipedia.org/wiki/HTTP_referer) of the customers browser, which has wide support in browsers today, but is not guaranteed to be available.

 When you are done, click the **Save Affiliate** button

 ![save_affiliate](img/save_affiliate.jpg)